quanterall/HaskellMaterials/README.md

   use both `IO.IORef.IORef` and `Control.Concurrent.STM.TVar`, recognize how `STM` is for transactional memory modifications and should be used when memory could be modified at the same time in different places.
+- Experiment with `(MonadReader env m, HasSpecificThing env) => ...
+ReaderT env m` to limit what a function can access from your environment, making it impossible that it touches things it shouldn't.
 - Experiment with adding monad constraints like `CanModifyUsers m => User -> m ()` to your functions in order to limit them from being able to do anything else effectful; giving you ultimate control of exactly what effectful thing a function can do.